flybywiresim/docs/docs/start/support.md

 #### How to do a good screenshot:

-Position yourself in the cockpit to look straight at the front instrument panel as in the example above and then use the Windows Sniping Tool ( [HowTo](https://support.microsoft.com/en-us/windows/open-snipping-tool-and-take-a-screenshot-a35ac9ff-4a58-24c9-3253-f12bac9f9d44)) to take a screenshot.
+Position yourself in the cockpit using arrow keys (default key mapping) to look straight at the front instrument panel as in the example above and then use the Windows Sniping Tool ( [HowTo](https://support.microsoft.com/en-us/windows/open-snipping-tool-and-take-a-screenshot-a35ac9ff-4a58-24c9-3253-f12bac9f9d44)) to take a screenshot of all screens and the FCU.